Meet Our Faculty

 If you are interested in teaching art classes for kids, teens, adults and families at the Michener, please call 215.340.9800 ext.
 126 or email Ruth Anderson.

-Ruth Anderson, Director of Youth and Family Programs, has been associated with the James A. Michener Art Museum Education Department since 2001.
-Ruth received her Bachelor of Science degree in Art Education from Edinboro University and Masters Degree in Art Education from Tyler School of Art in Philadelphia.
-She has completed extensive graduate work beyond the Masters level in studio art, art education and school administration.
+Ruth Anderson is the Director of Arts Education at the James A. Michener Art Museum.
+Ruth received her Bachelor of Science degree in Art Education from Edinboro University and Master’s Degree in Art Education from Tyler School of Art in Philadelphia.
+She has completed extensive graduate work beyond the Master’s level in studio art, arts education, and school administration.
 Ruth taught visual arts at the elementary and middle school levels in the Souderton Area School District in Montgomery County.
-She was District Art Coordinator, helped establish the Indian Valley Arts Foundation, and received Pennsylvania’s Outstanding Art Educator of the Year award in 1983.
+There, she was District Art Coordinator, helped establish the Indian Valley Arts Foundation, and received Pennsylvania’s Outstanding Art Educator of the Year award in 1983.
 She has worked as a docent at the Allentown Art Museum, served on the Teacher Advisory Board at the Philadelphia Museum of Art, and taught art education and studio art workshops for Westchester University and the University of the Arts.
-She was a founding member, enrollment director and Board President of the River Valley School in Upper Black Eddy, Pennsylvania.
-Ruth taught creative arts at the United Friends School in Quakertown, Pennsylvania, and most recently works with the James A. Michener Art Museum.
-Ruth initially worked at the Michener as the Education Outreach Coordinator in 2001, and then the Assistant Curator of Education in 2003.
-Ruth has been the Director of Youth and Family Programs at the Michener since 2005.
-In this role, she creates, oversees, coordinates and administers over 100 annual weekday and weekend programs for children age 3 through 18 who attend the Museum without a school group.
-Ruth is an active member of the National Art Education Association and the American Alliance of Museums.
-She has over 37 years of experience as an art educator.
+She was a founding member, enrollment director, and Board President of the River Valley School in Upper Black Eddy.
+She taught creative arts at the United Friends School in Quakertown.
+Ruth is an active member of the National Art Education Association, the American Alliance of Museums, the Greater Philadelphia Cultural Alliance, and has served on the Board of the Arts and Cultural Council of Bucks County since 2017.
+She has over 40 years of experience in the field of arts education.

 Rachael Brown is an honors graduate of both the Bachelors of Fine Arts program at Maryland Institute College of Art, and the Masters in Art Education program at Tyler School of Art in Philadelphia.
 She has been a Teaching Artist with the Pennsylvania Academy of Fine Arts, a Museum Educator at the Philadelphia Museum of Art, the Creative Director at Bella Forte Designs in Philadelphia, and an Instructor at Fairmount & Queen Village Art Centers in Philadelphia.
 She is a multi-disciplinary artist currently teaching high school fine arts and photography in the Central Bucks School District.
 Rachael is enthusiastic about her work at the Michener Art Museum, “I am committed to the growth and development of high school students and art education to enrich the community.
 I love working with high school students.
 It is such an important time in their lives, and I am honored to be a part of it.
 I also can’t wait to soak up new inspiration and dive back into museum education; it is where I feel truly at home.”